r-arvind/r-arvind.github.io/_posts/2020-12-26-4-seo-practices-that-every-frontend-developer-should-follow.md

  <figcaption>Example of Meta Description</figcaption>
 </figure>

 Always keep the meta description between 90-160 characters long.
-Google only shows the first 160 characters of your description.
+Google only shows the first 160 characters of your description and cuts out the rest.

 #### Canonical URL